syftdata/syft/packages/docs/docs/tutorial-basics/common_fields.md

 sidebar_position: 9
 ---

-## Common Fields
+# Common Fields

+## Context

-Syft library collects some of the common and useful parameters from clients.
+Syft library collects useful parameters from clients and puts them in the context.
 Below are those fields and how you can access them.

 | name          | type   | description                                                                                                                                                                                                                                                                                 |
 | ------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |